pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 A scaffold refers to a predetermined structure around which you will build your applications.

 .. note:: **Why Scaffolds?** Glad you asked!
 Over the next couple weeks you will be submitting work to be assessed, to simplify things
-    We've developed a standard way of starting and organizing your projects.
+    we've developed a standard way of starting and organizing your projects.
 Maintaining a standard approach means there is one less decision to make when building your applications.

 There are two scaffolds to be used in this course the names are listed below: